- [Total: 7 Average: 2.4]

 “You have to make fun of ‘Fathers’ Day’ or ‘Bicentennial Man.’
 ‘Popeye’ I stand by.”

 In May 1998, director Chris Columbus and Robin Williams announced they would collaborate on the picture.
-They had previous scored a massive hit with Mrs. Doubtfire (1993) and Williams had a supporting role in the mid-sized hit Nine Months (1995).
+They had previously scored a massive hit with Mrs. Doubtfire (1993) and Williams had a supporting role in the mid-sized hit Nine Months (1995).
 The cost of the film was expected to be well over $100M and Disney demanded $20M be shaved off the budget.
-Columbus changed some outdoor scenes, which would have cost a fortune in vfx futuristic world building, to interior scenes — but the budget was still expected to reach $100M and Disney pulled the plug on Bicentennial Man in November 1998.
+Columbus changed some outdoor scenes, which would have cost a fortune in VFX futuristic world-building, to interior scenes — but the budget was still expected to reach $100M and Disney pulled the plug on Bicentennial Man in November 1998.

 Expensive sets had already been built on Treasure Island in San Francisco Bay when the mouse house shut down pre-production and to keep the project alive, Disney Chairman Joe Roth arranged a co-financing deal with Sony Pictures Entertainment Chairman John Calley in March 1999.
 While they had been done before, studio co-financing pacts with other studios were not yet commonplace in the late ’90s.
 Under the arrangement, Disney would handle the domestic release and Sony would have international responsibilities.
 Once the deal was quickly ironed out, production began a week later.